Proxying cross-domain requests using Symfony 2

 $cookies = $cookies[1];

-Raw cookies are parsed and stored in cookie array.
-Then each cookie needs to be converted to Symfony Cookie object and injected to Symfony response headers.
+Raw cookies are parsed into an array, then each entry is converted to a Symfony Cookie and added to the response headers.

 foreach($cookies as $rawCookie) {